YOU ARE EXPLORING

 Generally, the most important parts of the application are the grades attained on prerequisite courses and standardized test scores.
 The admissions committee takes notice if an applicant has medical or research experience, but it is not a requirement.

-Matriculation in 2019: The IU School of Medicine Anesthesiologist Assistant Program portal opens in the Central Application Service for Anesthesiologist Assistants (CASAA) on July 1 of each year and closes on February 28.
-Interviews begin in the fall and continue until the class is filled.
-The deadline for program applications is CASAA is February 28, 2019.
+The IU School of Medicine Anesthesiologist Assistant Program uses the Central Application Service for Anesthesiologist Assistants (CASAA) which opens on July 1 of each year and closes on February 28.
+Interviews begin in the fall, and continue until the class is filled.
+Classes start in August of each year.

 The program interviews throughout the cycle and closes the process when the class is filled.
 For the program’s first year, the deadline may be extended if necessary.